AllanM007/predix-v1/README.md

 ### Prerequisites

-To build the Sentinel smart contracts, you will need the following:
+To build the Predix smart contracts, you will need the following:

 - [Solidity](https://docs.soliditylang.org/en/v0.8.19/installing-solidity.html)
 - [Hardhat](https://hardhat.org/)